 Dismissing an Indiana Traffic Ticket

 Handling Indiana traffic ticket fines and penalties is never ideal.
 But don’t stress if you got an Indiana traffic ticket–we can help you navigate what to do next.
 First, you should be aware of a few important points.
 For instance, Indiana has a point system that measures how well you are doing as a driver.
-Each traffic violation is assessed a point value which corresponds with the severity of the offense.
+Each traffic violation is assessed a point value corresponding with the offense’s severity.
 Some examples of Indiana traffic ticket violations include:

 - Driving 1-15 MPH over the speed limit: 2 points